the-zeitgeist/neovim-configuration/README.md

 Puglins are installed via Plug
 [VIM Plug](https://github.com/junegunn/vim-plug)

+An installation file is in progress and will be added before 2022

 In order to enable file search, install Rg (ripgrep)

 ## Main key binding